Yes. No. Well, maybe just the one.

 If even my doctor couldn’t help me, I guess it was up to me to figure this thing out.
 Like hell was I going to consider my life over at 19!

 So I started researching healthy and anti-inflammatory foods (this was decades before it was trendy), learning how to cook for real, and found the group fitness classes on campus and fell in LOVE!
 Zumba was what originally got me hooked and I became a certified teacher within a year.
 I loved Zumba (and I still teach it) but quickly branched out into other forms of classes that were easier on my joints and wouldn’t drain my energy so quickly.
 That’s how the Massage, Stretch, and Mobility classes were formed.

-I’m certified with the American Council on Exercise (ACE) as a group fitness instructor, health coach, weight management specialist, and orthopedic specialist.
+I’m certified with the American Council on Exercise (ACE) as a group fitness instructor, health coach, senior fitness specialist, and orthopedic specialist.